 When the engine is off, considerably more force is needed to brake and steer.
+During an Autostop the brake servo unit will still be operational.
 Do not remove key until vehicle is stationary, otherwise the steering wheel lock could engage unexpectedly.

-Check oil level before seeking assistance of a workshop $\diamondsuit$ 147.
+Check oil level before seeking assistance of a workshop $\diamondsuit$ 152.